Black Belt Pentesting / Bug Hunting Millionaire: Mastering Web Attacks with Full-Stack Exploitation (100% Hands-On Labs)

 - the training is delivered by an instructor who holds at least level 5 of an adult educator qualification and has relevant work experience in the respective field;

-Continuing Education Curriculum Group: Database and Network Design and Management (0612 ISCED)
+Continuing Education Curriculum Group: Software and application development and analysis

 Trainer